justnonamenoname/lt/readme.md

 **CEMI theory**

-For the correctness of the theory, information must be transferred to the quantum level, the receiver of which must be the lifeticle.
+For the correctness of the theory, information must be transferred to the quantum level, the receiver of which must be the lt.